iitpvisionlab/hyperhazeoff/README.md

 **Remote sensing Synthetic Hyperspectral Paired Dehazing Image Dataset (RSyntHyperPDID):** Download links will be available.

 ## License
-HyperDID is released under the MIT license.
+HyperHazeOff is released under the MIT license.
 See [LICENSE](LICENSE) for additional details.